 Typically, baby spoons have a long handle.
 While that’s great for a parent spoon feeding their baby, it’s not as useful for a baby trying to feed herself.
 Instead, look for spoons with shorter handles, such as these.

-In fact, with a little forethought to reduce the salt in your food (and don’t we all need that anyways?), you can pretty much feed your little one whatever you’re eating!
+With a little forethought to reduce the salt in your food (and don’t we all need that anyways?), you can pretty much feed your little one whatever you’re eating.
 Spaghetti all over the face is a classic.

 On nights that we have taco salad, I would give the baby some rice, beans, seasoned ground beef, and avocado and let him try all of it.
 Herbs and spices (not including salt) are all great for your baby to try, so don’t be afraid of seasoning.

 Once your child develops a pincer grasp, between 8-12 months of age, a whole new world of food opens up.
 Instead of being able to grasp sticks, they’ll be able to hold smaller foods with their thumb and forefinger.
 Peas, blueberries, Cheerios, and grape halves will become options.

 Will babies choke with baby led weaning?

 One thing to be aware of: When you first see a baby trying baby led weaning, it may look like the child is choking sometimes.
 He’s not!
 If his gag reflex kicks in, that’s actually a good thing that protects your child.
 Don’t stick your finger in and try to fish the food out.
 You’re more likely to accidentally push the food back further in his throat, causing choking, than to actually remove it this way.

 Your child may put a food in his mouth, squish it around for a little while, then spit it back out.
 That’s okay.
 As they say, food before one is just for fun.
 Your baby is still getting plenty of nutrition from the breastmilk and/or formula he’s getting from you.